Abdelrahman-2222/my-ml-model/README.md

 ## **Results**

-The model achieves a testing accuracy of X% on the provided dataset.
+The model achieves a testing accuracy of 90.84% on the provided dataset.
 However, please note that the accuracy may vary depending on the quality and representativeness of the dataset used.
 It is advisable to evaluate the model's performance on a diverse range of data to assess its generalization capabilities.